Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 Vitamin B12 deficiency

-If a doctor isn’t aware of this risk, they could misdiagnose the cause of a patient’s neuropathy as the result of high blood sugar levels when it may be the side-effect of metformin.
+If a doctor isn’t aware of this risk, they could misdiagnose the cause of a person’s neuropathy as being the result of high blood sugar levels when it may in fact be a side effect of the B12 deficiency caused by metformin.

 This nerve damage is irreversible, but further damage can be prevented by supplementing with a regular dose of vitamin B12.

-Everyone taking metformin should have B12 levels tested annually.
-Anyone with inadequate levels should start taking a B12 supplement immediately.
+Everyone taking metformin should have their B12 levels tested annually.
+In consultation with their healthcare provider, anyone with inadequate levels should start taking a B12 supplement immediately.
+(Vitamin B12 injections every few months may be recommended in some cases.)

 Lactic acidosis

-There have been a significant number of studies on metformin’s risk of inducing lactic acidosis — a state in which lactic acid builds up in the body, which can be fatal.
+There have been a significant number of studies on metformin’s risk of causing lactic acidosis — a potentially fatal condition in which lactic acid builds up in the body.
+Symptoms of lactic acidosis can include:

 Almost all cases of lactic acidosis from metformin use are results of overdoses – not normal use of the drug.

-Patients at greatest risk for developing lactic acidosis while taking metformin are those with other conditions including kidney or liver issues, a history of heart attacks or acute heart failure, and patients who drink alcohol frequently.
+Those most at risk of developing lactic acidosis while on metformin include people with conditions such as kidney or liver issues, a history of heart attacks or acute heart failure, and frequent alcohol consumers.

 Hypoglycemia (low blood sugar)